Through The Fibro Fog

 Instructions

-• Once blended, pour the mixture Into your popsicle moulds and place in the freezer for at least six hours for them to set.
+• Pour the mixture Into your popsicle molds and place in the freezer for at least four hours for them to set (larger popsicles may require more freezing time).

 Notes